MortenTabaka/Semantic-segmentation-of-LandCover.ai-dataset/README.md

 ```
 docker run --gpus all -it --rm -p 8888:8888 -v $(pwd):/app landcover_semantic_segmentation
 ```
-If port `8888` is already in use, then change its value e.g. `-p 5555:8888`.
-Remember to manually change localhost port to chosen value.
+If port `8888` is already in use, then change its value, e.g. `-p 5555:8888`.
+Remember to manually replace port in a link to the chosen value:

 Would be: `http://127.0.0.1:8888/?token=...`